-Martin Luther College, the Wisconsin Evangelical Lutheran Synod's college of ministry, trains men and women to serve in the early childhood centers, and elementary and secondary schools of the synod.
+Martin Luther College, the Wisconsin Evangelical Lutheran Synod's college of ministry, trains men and women to serve in the early childhood centers and elementary and secondary schools of the synod.
 All students in the teacher education program are available for and agree to be assigned or placed in these Lutheran centers or schools.

-In addition to qualifying themselves for the teaching ministry, graduates are also qualified for Minnesota state licensure in early childhood education (Birth - Age 8).
+In addition to qualifying themselves for the teaching ministry, graduates are also qualified for Minnesota state licensure in elementary education (K-6) with optional 5-8 endorsements in communication arts and literature, mathematics, science, social studies, world language (Spanish K-8), and educational technology (K-12).

 This handbook is intended to inform students of the policies and procedures of the Education Division and to guide them in their goal of becoming qualified teachers.
 Students should also consult the college catalog for additional policies of the college.
 Each student has the responsibility for meeting all graduation and licensure requirements.
-The student is responsible for knowing the information contained in this handbook: all policies, the due dates and check points in the teacher education program, and all the requirements for licensure and graduation.
+The student is responsible for knowing the information contained in this handbook: all policies, the due dates and checkpoints in the teacher education program, and all the requirements for licensure and graduation.
 The faculty and staff of the Education Division are ready to help students in knowing and understanding these policies, due dates, and requirements.